 What is the human brain for?
-It observes as a support for the ego.
-The animal, let it be remembered, has as yet no ego; its brain is only on the way to ego-formation.
-In man it goes on and on to the complete forming of the ego.
+It acts as a support for the Ego.
+The animal, let it be remembered, has as yet no Ego; its brain is only on the way to Ego-formation.
+In man it goes on and on to the complete forming of the Ego.
 How then did the animal's brain come into existence?
 Let us look at the whole organic process.
-All that which eventually manifests in the brain as earthly matter has simply been "excreted, (deposited), from the organic process.
-Earthly matter has been excreted in order to serve as a base for the ego.
-Now the process of the working-up of the food in the digestive tract and metabolic and limb system produces a certain quantity of earthly matter which is able to enter into the head and to be finally deposited as earthly matter in the brain.
+All that which eventually manifests in the brain as Earthly Matter from the Physical body, has simply been "excreted,

+(deposited), from the organic process.
+Earthly Matter has been excreted in order to serve as a base for the Ego.
+Now the process of the working-up of the food in the digestive tract and metabolic and limb system produces a certain quantity of Earthly Matter, which is able to enter into the head and to be finally deposited as Earthly Matter in the brain.
 But a portion of the food stuff is eliminated in the intestine before it reaches the brain.
 This part cannot be further transformed and is deposited in the intestine for ultimate excretion.

 We come here upon a parallel which will strike you as being very paradoxical but which must not be over-looked if we wish to understand the animal and human organisations.
 What is brain matter?
 It is simply the contents of the intestines brought to the last stage or completion.
 Incomplete (premature) brain-excretion passes out through the intestines.
 The contents of the intestines, are in their processes, closely akin to the contents of the brain.
 One could put it somewhat grotesquely by saying that that which spreads itself out in the brain is a highly advanced dung-heap.
 And yet the statement is essentially correct.
-By a peculiar organic process, dung is transformed into the noble matter of the brain, there to become the foundation for the development of the ego.
-In man the greatest possible quantity of intestinal dung is transformed into cerebral excrement because man bears his ego on the earth.
+By a peculiar organic process, dung is transformed into the noble matter of the brain, there to become the foundation for the development of the Ego, by providing a physical structure to receive the Cosmic Forces, the Ego uses.
+In man the greatest possible quantity of intestinal dung is transformed into cerebral excrement because man bears his Ego on the earth.
 In animals the quantity is less.
 Hence there remain more forces in the intestinal excrement, of an animal which we can use for manuring.
-In animal manure, there is therefore more of the potential ego element, since the animal itself does not reach ego - hood.
+In animal manure, there is therefore more of the potential Ego element, since the animal itself does not reach Ego - hood.
 For this reason animal dung and human dung are completely different.
-Animal dung still contains ego-potentiality.
-In manuring a plant, we bring this ego-potentiality into contact with the plant's root.
+Animal dung still contains Egopotentiality.
+In manuring a plant, we bring this Ego-potentiality into contact with the plant's root.
 Let us draw the plant in its entirety (Diagram 16).
 Down here you have the root; up there the unfolding leaves and blossoms.
-And as above, in the leaves and blossoms, the astral element (red) is acquired from contact with the air, so the ego-potentiality (orange) develops below in the root through contact with the manure.
+And as above, in the leaves and blossoms, the astral element (red) is acquired from contact with the air, so the Ego-potentiality (orange) develops below in the root through contact with the manure.
+This Ego potentiality is also recharged during the winter stage of the Silica cycle, we will look into in a later session.